Geotech Small Standard Geo Reel

 Stock Drop Ships From Manufacturer

-The Geotech Geo Reel systems allow you to easily transport your water sampling systems in the field.
-The large and small Geo Reel systems allow for pump, motor lead, tubing, and safety cable for the Grundfos Redi-Flo2, Redi-Flo4, or bladder pump systems.
+The Geotech Geo Reel systems allow users to transport water sampling systems in the field easily.
+The large and small Geo Reels accommodate the pump, motor lead, tubing, and safety cable for the Grundfos Redi-Flo2, Redi-Flo4, or bladder pump systems.

 • Materials: Plastic tires, steel reel